What Is Acanthosis Nigricans?

 Skin areas with acanthosis nigricans can look dirty, but they’re not.
 Scrubbing the skin does not help and can irritate it.
 Gently clean the skin and don’t use bleaches, skin scrubs, or over-the-counter exfoliating treatments.

 Eating a healthy diet and getting regular physical activity can help lower insulin levels and improve skin appearance.
-Try these tips:
+It can help to:

-- Choose whole grains and plenty of fruits and vegetables.
+- Eat whole grains and plenty of fruits and vegetables.

-- Offer water or low-fat milk instead of soda, juice, or other sugary drinks.
+- Drink water or low-fat milk instead of soda, juice, or other sugary drinks.

 - Limit highly processed foods, fatty foods, and sugary treats.